-We hope that you have a refining day at school today.
+We hope that you work hard to fulfill your dreams today.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.